lcampit/ThoughtSync/README.md

 - [x] Preferences in a single configuration file
 - [x] Git syncing with remote options
 - [ ] Fuzzy find notes in your vault and open them
+- [ ] See the vault git status
+- [ ] Open a tree view of your vault for easy navigation

 ## :rocket: Installation